Tempio Malatestiano: Overview

 The church is immediately recognizable from its wide marble façade, decorated by sculptures probably made by Agostino di Duccio and Matteo de' Pasti.
 Alberti aspired to renew and rival the Roman structures of antiquity, though here his inspiration was drawn from the triumphal arch, in which his main inspiration was the tripartite Arch of Constantine in Rome.
 But as Rudolf Wittkower remarked, he drew details (the base, the half-columns, the discs, moldings) from the Arch of Augustus.
 The large arcades on the sides are reminiscent of the Roman aqueducts.
 In each blind arch is a sarcophagus, a gothic tradition of interment under the exterior side arches of a church.

 The entrance portal has a triangular pediment over the door set within the center arch; geometrical decorations fill the tympanum.
-In the interior, where Matteo de' Pasti took credit as architect in an inscription, under the large arcades on the right side, are seven chapels with the tombs of illustrious Riminese citizens, including that of the philosopher Gemistus Pletho, whose remains were brought back by Sigismondo Pandolfo from his wars in the Balkans.
-The left side has no chapels (outside is a 16th-century bell tower).
+In the interior, where Matteo de' Pasti took credit as architect in an inscription, under the large arcades on the right side, are three chapels with the tombs of illustrious Riminese citizens, including that of the philosopher Gemistus Pletho, whose remains were brought back by Sigismondo Pandolfo from his wars in the Balkans.
+The left side has a further three chapels.

-Immediately right of the main door is Sigismondo Pandolfo's sepulchre.
+On the right-hand side of the church and immediately right of the main door is Sigismondo Pandolfo's sepulchre.
 The next chapel is dedicated to St. Sigismund, patron of soldiers (Sigismondo Pandolfo was a renowned condottiero), and has sculptures by Agostino di Duccio.
-There is also a fresco by Piero della Francesca portraying Malatesta kneeling before the saint (1451).
 The following chapel (Cappella degli Angeli) houses the tomb of Isotta and the Giotto crucifix, allegedly painted during his sojourn in Rimini of 1308–1312.
 The next chapel is the Cappella dei Pianeti ("Chapel of the Planets"), dedicated to St. Jerome.
 The zodiacal figures are by Agostino di Duccio.
+The panel illustrating Cancer, the crab, includes an interesting panorama of Rimini as it was in the 15th century.
+At the far end of the church on this side is a fresco by Piero della Francesca portraying Malatesta kneeling before the saint (1451).
-It houses also an interesting panorama of Rimini as it was in the 15th century.
-Then comes the Chapel of Liberal Arts, with di Duccio's portrayal of Philosophy, Rhetoric and Grammar.
-The subsequent Chapel of the Childhood Games houses the tombs of Sigismondo Pandolfo's first wives, Ginevra d'Este and Polissena Sforza, encircled by 61 figures of young angels playing and dancing, again by Agostino di Duccio.

-The bodies of some of Malatesta's ancestors are housed in the Cappella della Pietà, with two statues of prophets and ten of sibyls.
-The chapel, like numerous other places in the church, is characterized by the presence of the SI monogram (from the initial of Sigismondo and Isotta's names, or, according to others, the first two letters of the former) sporting a rose, an elephant and three heads.
+On the left-hand side of the church, counting from the front of the church towards the rear, comes first the Chapel of Liberal Arts, with di Duccio's portrayal of Philosophy, Rhetoric and Grammar.
+Next along, the Chapel of Childhood Games houses the tombs of Sigismondo Pandolfo's first wives, Ginevra d'Este and Polissena Sforza, encircled by 61 figures of young angels playing and dancing, again by Agostino di Duccio.
+In the final chapel, at the rear of the church on this side,is the Cappella della Pietà, with two statues of prophets and ten of sibyls, containing the bodies of some of Malatesta's ancestors.
+This chapel, like numerous other places in the church, is characterized by the presence of the SI monogram (from the initial of Sigismondo and Isotta's names, or, according to others, the first two letters of the former) sporting a rose, an elephant and three heads.